-Also these programs are quite sophisticated editing programs in their own right.
+Also, these programs are quite sophisticated editing programs in their own right.
 You can import other footage, add titles, add music, add effects and transitions.
 While these programs are not as high end as something like Final Cut Pro or Adobe Premiere, they are a great starting point for anyone wanting to create video content and do screen captures.

 2. Slide Presentations

-Another camera-less video you can create is with a PowerPoint (or Keynote on a Mac) presentation.
+Another camera-less video you can create is a PowerPoint (or Keynote on a Mac) presentation.
 If you already have a presentation then you can export it as a movie file.
 Add a narrative or some music to bring it to life.

 Both PowerPoint and Keynote include an option to export your presentation as a movie.
 You can set the timings and simply export.
 Or you can record it as you present it.
-You can also record a commentary within the programs.
+You can also record a commentary on the programs.

-In Keynote you can access the commentary feature via Play>Record Slideshow.
+In Keynote you can access the commentary feature via Play> Record Slideshow.
 Once recorded you can export the recording via File>Export to>Quicktime>Slideshow Recording

-In PowerPoint you can record commentary via the add Media option or via Slide Show> Record Slide Show.
+In PowerPoint you can record commentary via the Add Media option or via Slide Show> Record Slide Show.

 If you use any of these options to record commentary, I’d recommend you have a microphone plugged in.
 If you rely on the inbuilt microphone then it will also pick up any fan noise coming from your computer and it won’t sound great.
 It’d be best to do some test recordings along the way.

-3. Stock footage
+3. Stock Footage